 Given the constricting excess of middle-class women’s clothing in nineteenth-century America (up to fifteen pounds of tight corsets, heavy skirts, and petticoats), it is hardly surprising that reformers in various parts of the country strove to promote more practical and healthful clothing styles so that women could be more active outside the home.
-Woman’s rights (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) campaigners from west-central New York State were not the first to seek reform in this arena, but they were among the most prominent.
+Woman’s rights campaigners from west-central New York State were not the first to seek reform in this arena, but they were among the most prominent.
+(Nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's.)

-In the decade after New Harmony failed, abolitionist Sarah Grimké criticized the "gewgaws and trinkets" and "ribbons and laces" then demanded by fashion as obstructions to women’s betterment, but she is not known to have worn reform dress herself.
+In the decade after New Harmony failed, abolitionist Sarah Moore Grimké criticized the "gewgaws and trinkets" and "ribbons and laces" then demanded by fashion as obstructions to women’s betterment, but she is not known to have worn reform dress herself.

 In 1848, the Christian Perfectionist Oneida Community of Oneida, New York, resurrected reform dress, this time featuring short dresses over pantaloons.
 Similar initiatives were taken at other non-freethinking intentional communities including Hopedale (Hopedale, Massachusetts), the North American Phalanx (near Red Bank, New Jersey), Brook Farm (West Roxbury, Massachusetts), Modern Times (Long Island, New York), and Ruskin Commonwealth (Dickson County, Tennessee).

-Later in spring 1851 Miller, Stanton, and Bloomer stepped out onto the streets of Seneca Falls, each of the three wearing a short skirt over pantaloons, which they called "freedom dress."
-It was a masterwork of guerrilla theater; not only did their promenade cause a local sensation, it earned reportage in newspapers across the nation including the New York Tribune, the Boston Carpet Bag, and the Chicago Tribune.
+Later in spring 1851 Miller, Stanton, and Bloomer stepped out onto the streets of Seneca Falls, each of the three wearing a comparatively short skirt over pantaloons, which they called "freedom dress."
+This was a masterwork of guerrilla theater; not only did their promenade cause a local sensation, it earned reportage in newspapers across the nation including the New York Tribune, the Boston Carpet Bag, and the Chicago Tribune.
 Reporters competed to coin their own witty names for the new style.
 What stuck was "Bloomers," a nod toward Amelia Bloomer.
-To this day, Amelia Bloomer is often misidentified as the inventor of a reform fashion she did not invent but rather did the most to publicize.
+To this day, Amelia Bloomer is often misidentified as the inventor of a reform fashion she did not invent, but rather did the most to publicize.

 Stanton, Bloomer, Miller, and others built organizations to campaign for woman’s rights.
 But Stanton thought dress reform required no such formal organization.
 She expected that the example set by prominent women adopting reform apparel would prompt countless others to adopt the style on their own.
 While matters didn’t work out that way, Stanton was successful in persuading women’s rights campaigners Lucy Stone and Sarah and Angelina Grimké to take up the costume.
 One of Stanton’s final conquests was Susan B. Anthony, who bobbed her hair and donned Bloomers for a December 1852 lecture in Auburn.

 Reform dress for women touched a nerve, sparking anger and ridicule.
 Elizabeth Cady Stanton’s husband, Henry Brewster Stanton, almost lost his 1851 bid for re-election to the New York State Senate because of his wife’s costume.
 Newspaper cartoons sneered that if women took on masculine characteristics by wearing pantaloons, men would don dresses and become dependent and "feminized."
 Abolitionist William Lloyd Garrison, otherwise a strong supporter of the women’s movement, stridently urged abandonment of reform dress.
 Indeed, among male supporters of women’s rights, only Gerrit Smith supported pantaloons reform dress.
 Traditional women’s garb, he complained, "both marks and makes their impotence."
-So intense was his support that it seemed he thought pantaloons alone would make women equal.
+So intense was Smith's support that it seemed he thought pantaloons alone would make women equal.

-It soon became apparent to woman’s rights advocates that the Bloomer costume was a distraction; critics would focus on their apparel rather than hear them out on topics such as suffrage.
-By the end of 1853, Stanton had abandoned the Bloomer costume.
+It soon became apparent to woman’s rights advocates that the Bloomer costume was a distraction; critics would focus on their apparel rather than hearing them out on topics such as suffrage.
+By the end of 1853, Stanton abandoned the Bloomer costume.
 She soon persuaded Lucy Stone to do likewise.
 Susan B. Anthony, who had been slow to take up Bloomers, was also slow to discard them, continuing to wear the style until mid-1854.
-As for Amelia Jencks Bloomer, she continued to wear short skirts over pantaloons until 1858, when she gave it up for a new fashion, the light-weight wire hoop skirt.
+As for Amelia Jenks Bloomer, she continued to wear short skirts over pantaloons until 1858, when she gave it up for a new fashion, the light-weight wire hoop skirt.
 (By that time she had moved with her husband to Council Bluffs, Iowa.)
 The last suffragist to forsake the Bloomer costume was Elizabeth Smith Miller, who continued wearing it, in part to please her father, until as late as 1861.